dougeby/IntuneDocs/intune/email-settings-configure.md

 	- [iOS settings](email-settings-ios.md)
 	- [Windows Phone 8.1 settings](email-settings-windows-phone-8-1.md)
 	- [Windows 10 settings](email-settings-windows-10.md)
-8. When you're done, go back to the **Create Profile** blade, and hit **Create**.
+8. When you're done, go back to the **Create Profile** page, and hit **Create**.

-The profile is created and appears on the profiles list blade.
+The profile is created and appears on the profiles list page.
 If you want to go ahead and assign this profile to groups, see [How to assign device profiles](device-profile-assign.md).

 ## Further information